Rashaida people: Hospitality

 Most Arab groups have very distinct hospitality practices that revolve around the value of being generous, offering their home to both strangers and friends alike.
 It is an important factor in social relations as it is part of the foundation for a good reputation.
 These Arab hospitality practices can also be seen in the traditional practices of the Rashaida people.
 When guests are entertained in their homes, they are greeted, fed and entertained according to a set of established rules.
-For example, there cannot be an offering of hospitality within the household unless its senior woman is present.
+For example, there cannot be an offering of hospitality within the household unless a senior woman is present.

-When the Rashaida host their guests, they treat it as a ritual, and host it in their tents that are the designated spaces for significant ritual events such as child-birth and marriage.
+When the Rashaida hosts their guests, they treat it as a ritual and host it in their tents, designated spaces for significant ritual events such as childbirth and marriage.
 These tents, along with the ones they live in, are mostly made from goatskin or of animal hair from their camel herds but can also be made from sheep or goat hair.
 As this is treated as a ritual, there is a particular order of activities that take place.
 This sequence is as follows: